 30. Protection from liability

-(1) An action in tort does not lie against a person, other than the Council, for anything that the person has, in good faith, done in the performance or purported performance of a function under this Act.
+(1) An action in tort does not lie against a person, other than the Authority, for anything that the person has, in good faith, done in the performance or purported performance of a function under this Act.

 (2) The protection given by this section applies even though the thing done in the performance or purported performance of a function under this Act may have been capable of being done whether or not this Act had been enacted.

-(3) This section does not relieve the Council or the Crown of any liability that it might have for the doing of anything by a person against whom this section provides that an action does not lie.
+(3) This section does not relieve the Authority or the State of any liability that it might have for the doing of anything by a person against whom this section provides that an action does not lie.

 (4) In this section, a reference to the doing of anything includes a reference to the omission to do anything.

+[Section 30 amended by No. 37 of 2011 s.
+31 and 53(1).]

-31. Execution of documents by Council
+31. Execution of documents by Authority

-(1) The Council is to have a common seal.
+(1) The Authority is to have a common seal.

-(2) A document is duly executed by the Council if —
+(2) A document is duly executed by the Authority if —

-(a) the common seal of the Council is affixed to it in accordance with subsections (3) and (4); or
+(a) the common seal of the Authority is affixed to it in accordance with subsections (3) and (4); or

-(b) it is signed on behalf of the Council by a person or persons authorised to do so under subsection (5).
+(b) it is signed on behalf of the Authority by a person or persons authorised to do so under subsection (5).

-(3) The common seal of the Council is not to be affixed to any document except as authorised by the Council.
+(3) The common seal of the Authority is not to be affixed to any document except as authorised by the Authority.

-(4) The common seal of the Council is to be affixed to a document in the presence of 2 members of the Council, and each of them is to sign the document to attest that the common seal was so affixed.
+(4) The common seal of the Authority is to be affixed to a document in the presence of 2 members of the Board, and each of them is to sign the document to attest that the common seal was so affixed.

-(5) The Council may, by writing under its seal, authorise a member or members of the Council or a member or members of staff to sign documents on behalf of the Council, either generally or subject to such conditions or restrictions as are specified in the authorisation.
+(5) The Authority may, by writing under its seal, authorise a member or members of the Board or a member or members of staff to sign documents on behalf of the Authority, either generally or subject to such conditions or restrictions as are specified in the authorisation.

 (6) A document purporting to be executed in accordance with this section is to be presumed to be duly executed until the contrary is shown.

-(7) When a document is produced bearing a seal purporting to be the common seal of the Council, it is to be presumed that the seal is the common seal of the Council until the contrary is shown.
+(7) When a document is produced bearing a seal purporting to be the common seal of the Authority, it is to be presumed that the seal is the common seal of the Authority until the contrary is shown.

+[Section 31 amended by No. 37 of 2011 s.
+32 and 53(1).]

 32. Confidentiality

 (1) A person to whom this subsection applies must not, directly or indirectly, record, disclose or make use of any information obtained in the course of duty except —